peerdavid/ConvolutionalNeuralNetwork/README.md

 With the FLAGS.optimizer flag you can define your favorite optimizer.
 After 10 steps, a console log will output the current loss value, after 100 steps general values for tensorboard are written into the log_dir.
-After 1000 steps the training and testing (testing data will only be used for evaluation during training) accuracy will be calculated and written into tensorboard.
+After 1000 steps the training and evaluation (evaluation data will only be used for evaluation, never for training) accuracy will be calculated and written into tensorboard.
 After 2000 steps a checkpoint file will be written into the log_dir.
 This files will be used by evaluation.py and predict.py
 <br><br>